yds/acmetool-dns/README.md

 ### 4th: [`update`](dns#L116)

-`update` rewritten to use the new optional `TSIG_FILE` setting instead of `TSIG_KEY` or nither if authenticating updates by source IP.
+`update` rewritten to use the new optional `TSIG_FILE` setting instead of `TSIG_KEY` or neither if authenticating updates by source IP.

-the `nsupdate` code is piped from an easy to read `sh` [HERE document](https://en.wikipedia.org/wiki/Here_document) instead of a series of `echo` statments.
+The `nsupdate` code is piped from an easy to read `sh` [HERE document](https://en.wikipedia.org/wiki/Here_document) instead of a series of `echo` statements.
 The syntax complies with both [nsupdate](https://linux.die.net/man/8/nsupdate) and [knsupdate](https://www.knot-dns.cz/docs/3.5/html/man_knsupdate.html).

-`update` is now in a loop to accomodate multi-master or PRIMARY-PRIMARY Name Server setups where the DNS sync is configure out-of-band. e.g. `rsync`
+`update` is now in a loop to accommodate multi-master or PRIMARY-PRIMARY Name Server setups where the DNS sync is configure out-of-band. e.g. `rsync`

 ### 5th: [`waitns`](dns#L135)